Sporting

 They are moderate shedders, and females shed the most.
 Most of their shedding is primarily a two-time-a-year event, though it can be a lot of fur during those episodes!
 It is important to note that the amount they shed is influenced by the climate they live in.

-The most high-maintenance part of a Curly is their nails.
-Their nails grow fast and durable, but they need to be clipped regularly.
+The most high-maintenance part of a Curly is its nails.
+Their nails grow fast and are durable, but they need to be clipped regularly.
 If not, they will reach overgrowth rapidly along with other issues such as splitting and cracking.

 It would help if you brushed their teeth on a regular schedule as well as checked their ears for wax.
 They can develop excess debris and wax buildup.